alheka/seventimeapi/source/index.html.md

 - Accept - Must be "application/json"

 # Actions
-The Seven Time API supports three different actions:
+The Seven Time API supports four different actions:

 - get - used to retrieve data
 - push - used to create new items, e.g. new customers, users, etc.
 - put - used to update items, e.g. update an exisiting customer, user, etc.
+- delete - used to delete items e.g. delete a supplier invoice

 # Pagination
 Searches that returns a large number of results are paged due to performance reasons.
 These searches are limited by the parameter 'limit'.